Remarks By Deputy Secretary Shanahan at the Air Force Association's Ai

 There are three segments to the F-35: sustainment, production, and development.
 Each is distinct and critical and when properly integrated can achieve extraordinary results.

 Let's talk first about sustainment.
 Unlike the F-22 or the F-15, we're at the front end of the program, which means we can still set the bar high when it comes to sustainment.
 But the time is now; it's tonight, not next year.
-We need to formulate plans to significantly and continuously improve combat mission capability rates, operating costs, and depthless (supply ?) chain performance.
+We need to formulate plans to significantly and continuously improve combat mission capability rates, operating costs, and depot supply chain performance.
 It's vital we set performance goals with timelines for their achievement and evaluation.

 Second, production.
 With years of stable production in front of us, a stable design, a talented workforce, and capable supply chain, we must significantly increase productivity.
 Having built and delivered thousands of airplanes, I can say authoritatively that we have the environment to have a very, very long production run and achieve significant cost savings.
-We know the 40 -- we know the (40-time ?) possible in the commercial setting.
+We know the 40 time possible in the commercial setting.
 I think we can beat it.

 Development; General Goldfein coached me here.
 He said the F-35 is the quarterback.
 We must improve our software development and hardware integration skills so we can continually upgrade the capability to outpace and outperform our competitors.
 I'm encouraged by the team's ambition to collapse software development flow time.
 We need a similar mindset and ambition for test and certification.